the history of dôme

 Often these heritage buildings can be seen as liabilities and are therefore left for long periods of time without regular maintenance, resulting in insurmountable repairs being required to bring them back to a point of being functional again.
 In many cases demolition is deemed the only option.
 But this is where Dôme comes in – giving them a new lease on life and sometimes saving them from the irreversible.

 The transformation from abandoned building to a welcoming café can be a long process and along the way, Dôme endeavours to restore and maintain as much of the original building as possible with the team aiming for “faithful restoration work” that keeps the heritage significance intact.
 With some of the buildings being more than 100 years old, a lot of consideration and respect goes into the restoration process.

 Dôme’s commitment to heritage not only involves the restoration of each of the buildings and then opening them up to the public, but it strives to tell the story of each place, making sure the history lives on.

 At Dôme Kalamunda you will find an old gun safe from its time as a police station.
 Dôme Port Hedland’s front room was where surgeries were conducted and the tales of all the mischievous children being afforded the cane would ring true at Dôme Midland.
 Of several projects in the works, Dôme is excited about the adventure that is the development of Dôme Katanning and the very first Dôme Inn, transforming the only remaining intact flour mill in WA.

-Other Dôme Cafes with significant heritage are: Dôme Fremantle (former Bank of NSW), Dôme Albany (the old Albany Primary School buildings), Dôme Claremont (former Claremont Post Office), Dôme Maylands (the Old Peninsula Hotel) and Dôme Leederville (formerly the Leederville Post Office).
+Other Dôme Cafes with significant heritage are: Dôme Albany (the old Albany Primary School buildings) and Dôme Maylands (the Old Peninsula Hotel).